NHSDigital/immunisation-fhir-api/e2e/README.md

 ## End-to-end Tests
 This directory contains end-to-end tests.
-Except for certain files, the majority of the tests hit the proxy (apigee) and assert the response.
+Except for certain files, the majority of the tests hit the proxy (Apigee) and assert the response.

 ## Setting up e2e tests to run locally